HMS Walker: Norway

-Walker made an unsuccessful counterattack against the German submarine on 2 July 1940 after the U-boat torpedoed and sank the passenger ship while Andora Star was carrying German and Italian prisoners of war to Canada with 1,676 people on board.
+Walker made an unsuccessful counterattack against the German submarine on 2 July 1940 after the U-boat torpedoed and sank the passenger ship while Arandora Star was carrying German and Italian prisoners of war to Canada with 1,676 people on board.
 The destroyer then returned to the United Kingdom and underwent repairs that lasted until September 1940.
 In October, she passed her post-repair acceptance trials and returned to convoy escort duties in the Western Approaches.